pcardotatgit/DUO_Web_Demos/README.md

 You will find here 1 PHP and 2 pythons examples.

-In addition to this there is alose one python DUO client example
+In addition to this there is also one python DUO client example